kmalakoff/knockback-todos-app/README.md

 ```

 * input_placeholder_text: it provides a read-only attribute from the locale_manager's 'placeholder_create' attribute
-* text: it uses the default read implementation and adds saving when the text is updated
+* text: it uses the default read implementation and adds saving when the text is written
 * done: it is dependent on the **'done_at'** date attribute and converts it between a date and a boolean using the model done setter/getter

 ### Collection Synchronization

 A kb.CollectionObservable has three main types of functionality:

-1. Allow ko.dependentObservables (like all the Knockback Observables) to be notified when the collection or models in the collection are modified.
+1. Notifying ko.dependentObservables (all the Knockback Observables are these) when the collection or models in the collection are modified.
-2. To optionally manage the lifecycle of view models for each model in the collection.
+2. Optionally manages the lifecycle of view models for each model in the collection.
-3. To optionally sort (or synchronize sorted order with the collection) for all of the view models.
+3. Optionally sorts (or synchronizes sorted order with the underlying collection) for all of the view models.

 In this step, we only use the first two types.